-- a) Basic data exists to enable the Council's objectives, targets, budgets and plans to be formulated. - b) Performance is communicated to the appropriate managers on an accurate, complete and timely basis. - c) Early warning is provided of deviations from target, plans and budgets that require management attention.

-d) Operating systems and procedures are secure.
+- a) Basic data exists to enable the authorityCouncil's objectives, targets, budgets and plans to be formulated - b) Performance is communicated to the appropriate managers on an accurate, complete and timely basis - c) Early warning is provided of deviations from target, plans and budgets that require management attention - a)d) Operating systems and procedures are secure

-To make arrangements for the proper administration of the Council's financial affairs, including to:
+To make arrangements for the proper administration of the authorityCouncil's financial affairs, including to:

-- a) Issue advice, guidance and procedures for officers and others acting on the Council's behalf. - b) Determine the accounting systems, form of accounts and supporting financial records. - c) Establish arrangements for audit of the Council's financial affairs. - d) Approve any new financial systems to be introduced. - e) Approve any changes to be made to existing financial systems.
+- a) Issue advice, guidance and procedures for officers and others acting on the authorityCouncil's behalf - b) Determine the accounting systems, form of accounts and supporting financial records - c) Establish arrangements for audit of the authorityCouncil's financial affairs - d_Approve any new financial systems to be introduced - a)e) Approve any changes to be made to existing financial systems

-- a) To ensure that accounting records are properly maintained and held securely. - b) To ensure that vouchers and documents with financial implications are not destroyed except in accordance with arrangements approved by the Chief Finance Officer. - c) To ensure that a complete management trail, allowing financial transactions to be traced from the accounting records to the original documents and vice versa is maintained. - d) To incorporate appropriate controls to ensure where relevant that all input is genuine, complete, accurate, timely and not previously processed.
-All processing is carried out in an accurate, complete and timely manner and output from the system is complete, accurate and timely. - e) To ensure that the organisational structure provides an appropriate segregation of duties to provide adequate internal controls and to minimise the risk of fraud or other malpractice. - f) To ensure there is a documented and tested disaster recovery plan to allow for information system processing to resume quickly in the event of an interruption. - g) To ensure that systems are documented and staff trained in operations. - h) To consult with the Chief Finance Officer before changing any existing system or introducing new systems.

-- i) To establish a scheme of delegation identifying officers authorised to act upon the Chief Officer's behalf in respect of payments, income collection and placing orders, including variations and showing their authorised limits. - j) To supply lists of authorised officers, with specimen signatures and delegated limits to the Chief Finance Officer and any subsequent variations. - k) To ensure that where appropriate, computer systems are registered in accordance with current data protection legislation and that staff are aware of their responsibilities under the legislation.
-The law around data protection has changed, the General Data Protection Regulation (GDPR) now applies in the UK (from 25th May 2018) and has replaced the Data Protection Act (DPA).
+- a) To ensure that accounting records are properly maintained and held securely - b) To ensure that vouchers and documents with financial implications are not destroyed except in accordance with arrangements approved by the Chief Finance Officer

+- c) To ensure that a complete management trail, allowing financial transactions to be traced from the accounting records to the original documents and vice versa is maintained - d) To incorporate appropriate controls to ensure where relevant that all input is genuine, complete, accurate, timely and not previously processed.
+All processing is carried out in an accurate, complete and timely manner and output from the system is complete, accurate and timely. - a) To ensure that the organisational structure provides an appropriate segregation of duties to provide adequate internal controls and to minimise the risk of fraud or other malpractice - e) - f) To ensure there is a documented and tested disaster recovery plan to allow for information system processing to resume quickly in the event of an interruption - g) To ensure that systems are documented and staff trained in operations. - h) To consult with the Chief Finance Officer before changing any existing system or introducing new systems - i) To establish a scheme of delegation identifying officers authorised to act upon the Chief Officer's behalf in respect of payments, income collection and placing orders, including variations and showing the limits of their authorityCouncil. - j) To supply lists of authorised officers, with specimen signatures and delegated limits to the Chief Finance Officer and any subsequent variations - b)k) To ensure that where appropriate, computer systems are registered in accordance with current data protection legislation and that staff are aware of their responsibilities under the legislation.
+The law around data protection hais changinged, the General Data Protection Regulation (GDPR) will applynow applies in the UK (from 25th May 2018) and will has replaced the current Data Protection Act (DPA).